Easy Herb Potato Salad

 Herb Potato Salad Without Mayonnaise

-Potatoes — I love using small baby or new potatoes for this salad.
+• Potatoes — I love using small waxy potatoes for this salad.
 Red bliss potatoes or fingerlings are also excellent options.
 The smaller the better, this way they cook quickly and you don’t need to spend extra time chopping.

 Cook the potatoes.
 We’ve found that for the best texture for boiled potatoes it’s best to add the potatoes whole to cold salted water and then place over a burner.
 Adding 1 tablespoon of salt to the water helps season the potatoes as they cook.
 Since we add cook the potatoes whole, we buy the smallest potatoes we can find in the store.

 Drain the potatoes and let them sit for a few minutes.
 When you can easily pierce the potatoes with a fork, drain them.
-Then set them aside off of the heat so that they can cool off.
+Then set them aside off of the heat so that they can cool down.
+When they are warm, but cool enough to handle, cut them in halves or quarters.

 Potato Salad Recipe Step by Step -- Add dressing to warm potatoes